rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/phone-pin/unlock-phone-pin.rst

 Response
 --------

-A successful unlock phone pin request returns no response body with ``HTTP 204`` status code.
+A successful unlock phone PIN request returns no response body with ``HTTP 204`` status code.
 Response body is only returned in case service errors.

-**Example: When attempt is made to unlock a phone pin which is not in locked state JSON response**
+**Example: When attempt is made to unlock a phone PIN which is not in locked state JSON response**

 .. code::